Euclid: Optimising tomographic redshift binning for 3$\times$2pt power spectrum constraints on dark energy: Motivations

-This result is consistent with \cite{Sipp21}, who explore different tomographic strategies to assess the statistical properties of a predicted \textit{Euclid}-like cosmic shear signal.
-For a range of science metrics, including minimising the uncertainties on individual cosmological parameter constraints; and the optimisation of the \textit{Euclid} dark energy figure of merit \citep{Blanchard-EP7}, they find that the optimum tomographic configuration is very close to the equipopulated scenario, with a small number of bins (4--5) sufficient for the cosmological analysis.
+This result is consistent with \cite{Sipp21}, who explored different tomographic strategies to assess the statistical properties of a predicted \textit{Euclid}-like cosmic shear signal.
+For a range of science metrics, including minimising the uncertainties on individual cosmological parameter constraints and the optimisation of the \textit{Euclid} dark energy figure of merit \citep{Blanchard-EP7}, they found that the optimum tomographic configuration is very close to the equipopulated scenario, with a small number of bins (four to five) sufficient for the cosmological analysis.

-Contrastingly, \cite{Kitching19} use a self organising map technique (SOM; \citealt{Kohonen}) to define bin boundaries in photometric colour space, while optimising the signal-to-noise ratio (SNR) on the dark energy equation of state parameter $w_{0}$ measured from the cosmic shear power spectrum.
-For a small number of bins (< 5), the best performing binning methodology identified by the SOM is found to be a close approximation of the case where the bins are defined to have equal width in redshift.
+In contrast, \cite{Kitching19} used a self organising map technique (SOM; \citealt{Kohonen}) to define bin boundaries in photometric colour space, while optimising the signal-to-noise ratio (S/N) on the dark energy equation of state parameter, $w_{0}$, measured from the cosmic shear power spectrum.
+For a small number of bins (< 5), the best-performing binning methodology identified by the SOM was found to be a close approximation of the case where the bins are defined to have equal width in redshift.

-This issue is further complicated if a `3$\times$2pt' analysis of the data is targeted (see Sect.~\ref{subsec:cosmic-shear-basics}), whereby the shear signal is combined with the tomographic galaxy number density (angular clustering) and galaxy-galaxy lensing (cross-correlation of weak lensing and angular clustering) signals into a joint data vector.
+This issue is further complicated if a `3$\times$2pt' analysis of the data is targeted (see Sect.~\ref{subsec:cosmic-shear-basics}), where the shear signal is combined with the tomographic galaxy number density (angular clustering) and galaxy-galaxy lensing (cross-correlation of weak lensing and angular clustering) signals into a joint data vector.
 The full 3$\times$2pt data vector will offer more constraining power than a shear-only analysis (see e.g. \citealt{Tutusaus20}).
 However, the choice of an appropriate tomographic binning configuration may also depend on which cosmological parameter is being targeted and which part of the data vector is most sensitive to the corresponding science case.

-In particular, by considering the photometric redshift estimation techniques for \textit{Euclid}, \citet{Pocino-EP12} find that for a galaxy clustering and galaxy-galaxy lensing analysis, tomographic bins equally spaced in redshift yield a higher dark energy figure of merit (FOM) than equipopulated bins, and a relatively large number of bins (13) maximises the amount of cosmological information extracted.
+In particular, by considering the photometric redshift estimation techniques for \textit{Euclid}, \citet{Pocino-EP12} found that for a galaxy clustering and galaxy-galaxy lensing analysis, tomographic bins equally spaced in redshift yield a higher dark energy figure of merit (FOM) than equipopulated bins.
+Furthermore, a relatively large number of bins (13) maximises the amount of cosmological information extracted.